1993 Louisville Cardinals football team

 The 1993 Louisville Cardinals football team represented the University of Louisville as an independent during the 1993 NCAA Division I-A football season.
 Led by ninth -year head coach Howard Schnellenberger, the Cardinals compiled a record of 9–3.
 Louisville was invited to the Liberty Bowl, where they beat Michigan State.
-The team played their home games in Cardinal Stadium in Louisville, Kentucky.
+The team played home games in Cardinal Stadium in Louisville, Kentucky.